youuplo/utube/README.md

 ### Info

 This is a simple hobby project which I was really curious about to implement.
-This is a Telegram bot which uses [Youtube Data API v3](https://developers.google.com/youtube/v3/ "Youtube Data API v3") to upload videos to Youtube.
+This is a Telegram bot whis [Youtube Data API v3](https://developers.google.com/youtube/v3/ "Youtube Data API v3") to upload videos to Youtube.

 ### Libraries Used